-Expert Committee that the Kwong Wah Hospital had taken a very high level of infection control measures since the admission of the intensive care unit at 11:55 on 22 February and I quote: "Upon admission into intensive care unit (ICU), the patient was immediately placed in isolation room.
+- Expert Committee that the Kwong Wah Hospital had taken a very high level of infection control measures since the admission of the intensive care unit at 11:55 on 22 February and I quote: "Upon admission into intensive care unit (ICU), the patient was immediately placed in isolation room.
 All staff caring him wore N95 masks, cotton gown and implemented droplet precaution and universal precaution measures since his admission".
 DH was notified of the case two days later (Monday, 24 February) and was not aware of the infectivity of when Nurse But went to see him that day.
-By then, he had already been intubated in an isolation room in the ICH and arrived when Nurse But went to see him that day.
 By then, he had already been intubated in an isolation room in the ICU and could not be interviewed.
-The spread of the disease among members of the family due to close contact was not an uncommon phenomenon.

-- 5. Third the fact that a number of persons related to had fallen sick appeared to be an intra familial spread due to close contact (paragraph 30 of my last letter refers).
+The spread of the disease among members of the family due to close contact was not an uncommon phenomenon. - fallen sick appeared to be an intra familial spread due to close contact (paragraph 30 of my last letter refers).
 There was no environmental factor supporting a case for initiating contact tracing at Hotel M. This notwithstanding, Dr Margaret Chan, my predecessor, was concerned and had many discussions with one of the attending physicians and the Consultant of the Government Virus Unit to explore further actions required for identifying the causative agent. - 6.
 Fourth, as explained in the note in paragraph 18 of my last letter, as at 8 March, the illnesses of the three tourists from Singapore improved with antibiotics treatment and laboratory investigations were pending.
-There was then insufficient evidence that their illnesses were related to Hotel M. We therefore asked the Singapore Ministry of Health to keep us posted of any positive laboratory findings and monitored the development there.

-7. Fifth, was initially suspected as the index case for the PWH-cluster on 13 March and it was confirmed on 14 March.
+There was then insufficient evidence that their illnesses were related to Hotel M. We therefore asked the Singapore Ministry of Health to keep us posted of any positive laboratory findings and monitored the development there. - 7.
+Fifth was initially suspected as the index case for the PWH cluster on 13 March and it was confirmed on 14 March.
 He had onset of symptoms on 24 February and was hospitalized on 4 March (paragraphs 21 and 71-74 of my letter of 18 August refer).
 Thus, even had DH initiated case investigation in Hong Kong on 8 March, it would not have any effect on the course of events in the outbreak at PWH.
-Neither would we be able to identify earlier as he was not a guest in Hotel M at the material time.
+Neither would we be able to identify the earlier as he was not a guest in Hotel M at the material time.
 It was only on repeated questioning that he admitted that he had visited a friend in Hotel M around that period.